 And yet, despite the restrictions we are living with at present, we find ourselves adapting.
 Routines and calendars change, but we do not quit.
 We move forward even if it means having to rethink how we move forward.

-The video will be available to play at 10:30 AM Sunday, March 29th.
+The video will be available to play at 10:30 AM Easter Sunday, April 12th.
 To start the video click on the play arrow.
-To expand to full screen click on the double arrows in the right lower corner.
+To expand to full screen click on the box in the right lower corner.
 Adjust volume as needed.
 Choose the button below to see the bulletin and follow the service.